spencerkinney/anthropic-cua-starter/README.md

 Orgo provides a free cloud-based desktop environment for AI computer use.

 This code is like a "Hello World".
-Not going into anything complicated.
+Not going into anything super complicated.

 ## Prerequisites